mapikit/meta-system-docs/docs/configuring/bops/bops-configuration.md

 If the `moduleType` is `protocol`, the package name must be the name of the protocol.
 Similarly, if the type is `schemaFunction`, package name must be the name of the schema.
 If this is not respected, the system will fail to boot.

-Another important interplay of this property is with `moduleRepo`; When the package name is present, it will be what meta-system will try to download.
-If it omitted, Meta-System assumes that the `moduleRepo` is the name of the module in the NPM registry.
+Another important interplay of this property is with `moduleName`; When the package name is present, it will be what meta-system will try to download.
+If it omitted, Meta-System assumes that the `moduleName` is the name of the module in the NPM registry.

 ### `"version"` - String (optional)
 The "version" property is used by Meta-System to download the correct version when required.
 If omitted, the assumed value is `latest`.
 When present, it must be [SemVer](https://semver.org/).